11 Best Legal Tech Companies of 2026

 Source: Thomsonreuters.com

-- AI-powered legal research: Uses advanced AI to quickly find relevant case law, statutes, and legal precedents.
+- AI-powered legal research: Uses advanced legal AI to quickly find relevant case law, statutes, and legal precedents.

 - Automated contract review: Analyzes contracts, flags risks, and suggests revisions to ensure compliance.